‘A most wonderful selection.’

 In Irish mythology, our rivers and streams acted as a sort of boundary between this world and the Otherworld.
 The water was the way into the Otherworld.
 In the days before mirrors, you could look into a calm pond or lake and see an alternative universe, with yourself and the sky and the mountains and the trees all around you.
 Flick a stone in it and the vision disappears.

 The legacy of this is that nearly every river or lake in Ireland derives its name from the gods and, most especially, the goddesses of the Tuatha Dé Danann.
-In fact, Eire, the official name for the Republic of Ireland, derives from Ériu, or Erin, a goddess of the Tuatha Dé Danann.
+In fact, Eire (pronounced air-eh), the official name for the Republic of Ireland, derives from Ériu (pronounced (air-ryuh), or Erin, a mother goddess of the Tuatha Dé Danann.
+By extension, the ‘Ire’ in Ireland is a play on Ériu.
+Without the accent, ‘Eire’ is the Irish for ‘burden’ so the accent is an important addition!

 In the legends, sacred rivers like the Boyne and the Shannon bestow life and wisdom and beauty on the warriors and queens of old, as do the springs that bubble up from the Otherworld.
 An awful lot of those who feature in these tales were fated to be drowned in those rivers and springs.